-Trip Note: The first descent of the Po Tsangpo chronicled below was a success and a commercial trip was planned for the following year.
-Unfortunately, later that year, a massive landslide took out the access road to the put in forcing us to cancel the trip.
-It was years before the road was repaired and we never had the chance to bring another group down this remarkable strtch of river.
+Trip Note: The first descent of the Po Tsangpo chronicled below was a success and Earth River planned to run a commercial trip the following year.
+Unfortunately, later that year, a massive landslide took out the access road to the put in forcing Earth River to cancel the trip.
+It was years before the road was repaired and we never had the chance to bring another group down this remarkable stretch of river.

 Since 1992, when the Chinese began admitting foreign adventurers to Tibet’s “Great Canyon.”
 The chasm’s whitewater rivers have acquired a sinister reputation.
 The Yarlung Tsangpo has so far claimed the lives of two kayakers attempting first descents: Yoshitaka Takei, a Japanese man who vanished in a monstrous rapid in 1993, and Doug Gordon, a virtuoso former U.S. Team member who disappeared under similar circumstances in October 1998.
 Other world- class paddlers who’ve challenged the lethal currents of the Tsangpo (in the upper gorge) and its tributary, the Po Tsangpo, have come away humbled, and some have declared the rivers all but unboatable.
 But this same river system that is only now revealing its dangerous power is also, incongruously, giving hints of what some believe to be enormous recreational potential.
 Last October, after two years of scouting, an international team led Earth River Expeditions safely completed a four- day, first rafting descent on the upper Po Tsangpo.
 Afterwards, the expedition leaders announced that they believe the stretch of the Po Tsangpo they had completed is viable for commercial led rafting trips.

-“The Po Tsangpo has the potential to become one of the world’s greatest whitewater trips,” Hertz claims.
+“The Po Tsangpo has the potential to become one of the world’s greatest whitewater trips,” Hertz says.
 “To find a river like that nowadays is almost unheard of.”

 Few of those rivers can match the raw power of the Tsangpo system, though.
 Originating in western Tibet, the Yarlung Tsangpo flows wide and muddy across the breadth of the Tibetan Plateau before pouring into a canyon scarcely wider than Manhattan’s Fifth Avenue.
 At its narrowest, steepest point, the Tsangpo crashes between the adjacent peaks of Namche Barwa (25,446) and Gyala Pelri (23,462), who’s glaciated summits are only 13 miles apart.
 Then the river enters the so-called Great Bend, where it joins forces with Po Tsangpo, doubles back on itself, and continues crashing down through a sub-tropical jungle.

-It took extensive planning and scouting trips to locate stretches of the Po and Yarlung that were deemed safe enough for guided trips.
-The first mission, in April- May 1998, Scott Lindgren, and Lindgren’s sometime expedition partner, Charlie Munsey.
-Lindgren and Munsey planned to kayak the Yarlung Tsangpo canyon from top to bottom, portaging around the worst rapids and waterfalls.
+It took extensive planning and scouting to locate a stretch of the Po Ysangpo that were deemed safe enough for commercial guided trips.
+The first mission, in April- May 1998, Scott Lindgren, and Charlie Munsey planned to kayak the Yarlung Tsangpo canyon from top to bottom, portaging around the worst rapids and waterfalls.
 Yet as soon as they were able to scout the waters from the banks at river level, they realized how foolhardy this would be.
 Rapids that had appeared from a distance to be Class III turned out to be explosively powerful Class V+, Lindgren said.

-Jeff Boyd, a mountain guide and emergency physician from Banff, Alberta and Boyd’s partner, Anne- Marie Fisher, scouted the lower Yarlung and the Po up to its source at a lake called Ngan Tso, 12,500 feet high on the barren plateau.
+With the Yarlung Tsangpo being virtually impossible to do commercaily, attention switched to some of the larger tributaries like the Po Tsangpo.
+Jeff Boyd, a mountain guide and emergency physician from Banff, Alberta and Boyd’s partner, Anne- Marie Fisher, scouted the the Po Tsangpo up to its source at a lake called Ngan Tso, 12,500 feet high on the barren plateau.
 The couple came home from a fall 1998 trip enthusing about the possibilities on the upper Po.
 “It’s solid Class V water, but by avoiding the worst rapids and unscoutable gorges, you could kayak from the plateau all the way down into the jungle,” says Boyd.

 At the first bend in the river, the two encountered a huge rapid.
 Jed negotiated it successfully, but the elder Weingarten “flipped and was being pulled upside down towards the main current,” Jed says.
 “I was thinking, ‘this is how Gordon died’, but my dad rolled up on the first try.”

-Trip leader, Curry is similarly careful with his descriptions of the Po.
+Trip leader, Robert Currie is similarly careful with his descriptions of the Po.
 “The power of the river is not to be taken lightly,” he says.
 “You can look at it from shore, but you can only get a true perspective of it from a boat.
-Rapids you thought were a certain size turned out to be twice as expected.
-The river is also totally unpredictable as far as fluctuations in volume.
-It can rain and suddenly the river will jump on you.
-We happened to catch it at a perfect level, and it was dropping.
+Rapids you thought were a certain size turned out to be bigger then expected.
+The water lever was nearly perfect and we happened to catch it at a perfect level, and it was dropping.
 I would not have wanted to run it at even two feet higher.”

-After leaving the river, the group trekked to the confluence of the Yarlung and Po.
-“That was the hairiest part of the trip,” explains Currey.
+After leaving the rafting river, the group drove an hour downstream and trekked to the confluence of the Yarlung Tsangpo and Po Tsangpo.
+“That was the hairiest part of the trip,” explains Currie.
 “We had to crawl on our hands and knees across a landslide of unstable scree.
 One slip and that would have been it.
 I’ll take Class V rapids any day.”
 A plague of leeches set upon the group, and Matt Bergey, a 24 year old contractor from Oregon, got into something similar to poison oak, which he says caused his face to expand to ‘the size of a basketball’.
 One eye was swollen completely shut.

 “It got to the point where I was taking two steps with the eye open and two with it closed,” says Bergey.
 “My foot went over a cliff, but fortunately a porter was right there- a 15 year old kid who might have weighed a hundred pounds wet but was unbelievable strong.
 He yanked me back up on the trail like a rag doll.”